 When you drink, alcohol passes from your blood through your placenta and to the unborn child, which can seriously affect their development, particularly their brain.

 How much you drink matters.
-The more you drink, the more likely it is that the baby will suffer some harm and it doesn’t matter whether you drink steadily every day, or have a binge on the weekend.
-Both are harmful.
+The more you drink, the more likely it is that the baby will suffer some harm.
+The more alcohol and the more frequently alcohol is consumed during pregnancy, the higher the risk of FASD.

 If you’re planning a pregnancy or know you are pregnant, avoiding alcohol altogether is the best way to prevent FASD.